walmartlabs/lacinia/docs/index.rst

 To make this schema useful, :doc:`field resolvers <resolve/index>` must be added to it.
 These functions are responsible for doing the real work (querying databases, communicating with other servers, and so forth).
-These are attached to the schema after it is read from an EDN file, using the placeholder keywords in the schema, such as ``:resolve :droid``.
+These are attached to the schema after it is read from an EDN file.

 The client uses the GraphQL query language to specify exactly what data should be returned in the result map::